maritz/nohm/index.md

 Tip: Be careful with naming and don't overuse it!

 #### link(otherInstance, [relationName,] [callback])

 This creates a relation (link) to another instance.
-The most basic usage is to just use the first argument 'otherInstance':
+The most basic usage is to just use
+{% highlight js %}
+server.use(nohm.connect(
+  // options object
+  {
+  url: '/nohm.js',
+  namespace: 'nohm',
+  exclusions: {
+    User: { // modelName
+      name: [0], // this will ignore the first validation in the validation definition array for name in the model definition
+      salt: true // this will completely ignore all validations for the salt property },
+    Privileges: true // this will completely ignore the Priviledges model }
+}));
+{% endhighlight %}the first argument 'otherInstance':

 {% highlight js %}
 User1.link(Admin);